ceeblockchain/sharing-is-caring-123/information.md

 From the service provider perspective, we build our solution on the backend that is based on *Hyperledger Fabric*, an open-source permissioned blockchain platform developed by Hyperledger and licensed under Apache 2.0.
 This choice is allowing service providers to deploy an application to avoid relying on central gateways that are prone to failure or delayed actions.
 Blockchain built in form of a distributed ledger network will address the need for data immutability, timestamp and tracking capabilities.

-# Current state of work
+# Current state of work and next steps

 So far our efforts were focused on the following activities: